Robinson teaches courses on the American avant-garde, modern American drama, contemporary performance in the US and UK, and critical writing.

 Dramaturgy and Dramatic Criticism, Models of Dramaturgy, Rebecca Rugg.
 David Geffen School of Drama 2018.
 Photo by Joan Marcus.

-AFFINITY by Rebecca Adelsheim and Alex Keegan, based on the novel by Sarah Waters, directed by Alex Keegan.
+AFFINITY by Ryan Adelsheim and Alex Keegan, based on the novel by Sarah Waters, directed by Alex Keegan.
 David Geffen School of Drama, May 14-19, 2022 Iseman Theater.
 Photo by T. Charles Erickson.

 LOVE’S LABOURS LOST by William Shakespeare, directed by Jacob Basri (’23), production dramaturg Ashley M. Thomas (’23), David Geffen School of Drama, 2022.
 Photo by T. Charles Erickson.